 This colonial-style house measuring 450 m2 is located on the north side of St Eustatius, a tropical island in the Caribbean.
 This magnificent house is locally known as 'Quill Gardens' and is surrounded by greenery.
 This secret delight was constructed in 2008, commissioned by the current owners, in one of the island's most beautiful locations.
 Quill Gardens has a panoramic view of the rugged Atlantic Ocean, the Caribbean Sea, and the entire island.
 This unique house has six complete and extremely well equipped suites, spread over two storeys.

-Quill Gardens is located on a substantial private plot measuring 15,000 m2 and comes with permits for building four additional houses.
-The house is currently in use as a guest house, frequented primarily by high-ranking Dutch civil servants, because they prefer Quill Gardens' homely atmosphere to that of ordinary hotels.
+Quill Gardens is located on a substantial private plot measuring 15,000 m2 and comes with permits for building four additional estates.
+The estate is currently in use as a private guest house, frequented primarily by Dutch civil servants, as they prefer Quill Gardens' homely atmosphere to that of more ordinary hotels.
 The estate is located just ten minutes by car from Oranjestad, and there are parking spaces for several cars just in front of the gate.

 Sint Eustatius, also known as the "The Golden Rock", is a hidden jewel in the Caribbean.
 The island is located just fifteen minutes by plane from better-known islands like Saint Martin, Saint-Barthélemy, and Saint Kitts.
 Sint Eustatius has an impressive history.
 In the 18th century, the island was one of the most important transit ports and the most profitable property of the Dutch West India Company.
 In 1779, more than 3000 ships from Europe, the Americas, and Africa docked in the harbour of the capital city, Oranjestad.